5 from 1 vote

 Total: 15 minutes

-This velvety, creamy béchamel sauce is a staple in Italian cuisine, especially in dishes like lasagna, baked pasta, and vegetable gratins.
-It adds richness and depth to your favorite recipes with just a few simple ingredients.
+This velvety, creamy Bechamel Sauce Recipe is a staple in Italian cuisine and is one of the mother sauces!
+It's used in dishes like lasagna, baked pasta, and vegetable gratins.
+Just a few simple ingredients add richness and depth to your favorite recipes.

 Ingredients